 The most inefficient thing about driving a car is the car itself.
 The average car weighs 23 times more than the person it carries – which means most of the car’s energy is used to move the vehicle itself.
 An e-scooter on the other weighs less than any adult that’s riding it.
 That gives it a huge advantage in terms of energy use.

 One kilowatt hour of energy carries a gasoline-powered car for around a kilometre.
 A much more efficient electric car can travel about 7 km on the same amount of energy.
 An electric scooter can travel more than 100 km.

 But we get it.
-When you’re driving down to the countryside to visit your family for Christmas – you’re probably not going to be doing it on a scooter.
+When you’re driving down to the countryside to visit your family for Christmas – you’re probably not going to be doing it on an electric scooter.
 However, it is estimated that in urban cities, people spend around 42h a year simply wasting away in combustion-engine powered traffic.
 Now isn’t that a scary thought?

 Furthermore, if the sanitary crisis of 2020 has left us with anything positive, it is the notion of preferring space and tranquility over overcrowded spaces and chaos.